dsscollection/git-github-for-stats/README.md

 The overall effect is that a directory that is a GitHub-synced Git repo can simultaneously be the code-heavy back end of a project and an outward-facing front end.

 You do not, in fact, even need to work in R Markdown to exploit this.
 It [works with plain R scripts](http://rmarkdown.rstudio.com/articles_report_from_r_script.html) as well.
 You can use exactly the same machinery to prepare a rendered version of an R script, i.e. to go from `.R` to `.md`.
 Again, RStudio makes this especially easy, but this is not limited to RStudio.
 Once the Markdown file is pushed to GitHub, it is as if the reader has run your code or is able to look over your shoulder at your R session.
-This provides an lightweight system for exposing work-in-progress to collaborators, without slowing down to create separate reports.
+This provides a lightweight system for exposing work-in-progress to collaborators, without slowing down to create separate reports.
 Comment lines that begin with `#'` are elevated to top-level prose, providing a way to make the document more welcoming for a reader.
 Once there are many prose comments, you might decide to switch from `.R` to `.Rmd`, have proper top-level prose, and move the code down into chunks.

 *figure showing the yaml needed for this? so the use of `github_document` or `keep_md = TRUE`; try to make a figure that does double or triple duty, i.e. illustrates this and points made elsewhere*

-Let's zoom back out again and consider R Markdown and the rmarkdown package more generally.
-I want to point out that R Markdown can be rendered to many more formats than Markdown!
-I have emphasized the production of Markdown here because it is extremely useful in GitHub-hosted projects and that seems to be underappreciated.
-But the rmarkdown package can convert `.Rmd` to a wide array of [output formats](http://rmarkdown.rstudio.com/lesson-9.html), including HTML, PDF, and Word (`.docx`).
-The Markdown must be created regardless.
-Sometimes it is all you need, such as on GitHub.
-In other contexts, it is just a necessary intermediate and may even be discarded.
+Before we move on, I want to zoom out and revisit R Markdown and the rmarkdown package more generally.
+Note that R Markdown can be rendered to many more formats than Markdown, including HTML, PDF, and Microsoft Word, and can incorporate code chunks in many languages other than R. Markdown is emphasized here, because it is extraordinarily useful in GitHub-hosted projects.
+Even when targetting another output format, the Markdown must be created as a necessary intermediate.
+Sometimes it is all you neeed, such as on GitHub, and in other contexts it may even be discarded.

 Which files to commit
 ---------------------

 The files in a project arise in different ways and play different roles.
 A critical issue for workflow happiness is to figure out how you want to handle different file types with respect to Git.
 You can direct Git to ignore specific files or file types, such as autosaves created by your editor.
 This reduces noise and clutter: Git will not pester you to commit changes to these files and they will not appear in your GitHub repository.
 A file that Git does not ignore is said to be **tracked**.
-How should you think about this?
+Here's a useful framework for thinking about what to track:

 **Source files:** These files are created and edited by hand, such as R scripts and R Markdown or LaTeX files.
 This could also include the raw data for an analysis.